danzllab/LIONESS/README.md

 Additionally, the code provides scripts for processing and validating the obtained segmentations.

 Instructions for installing and using the **pytorch_connectomics** software can be found on the project website: <https://connectomics.readthedocs.io/en/latest/index.html>
-The configuration file for the pytorch_connectomics framework is provided.
+A configuration file for the pytorch_connectomics framework is provided in the "config" folder.

 ## SYSTEM REQUIREMENTS
 ---
-The software was tested on Linux system (Debian GNU/Linux 11 (bullseye))
+The software was tested on Linux system (Debian GNU/Linux 11 (bullseye)).
+The code requires the Conda package manager (https://docs.conda.io/en/latest/).
+The code was tested with Python 2.7.
+Required packages will be installed automatically when following the installation guide below.

 ## CONTENTS
 ---
+The tools the user will interact with can be found in the folder "tools/cli".

+Folder contents:
 - lioness --> base modules to handle computations on segmentations
   - segmentation
     - segmentation.py --> basic handling of segmentation